Mathematical proof: Inductive logic proofs and Bayesian analysis

-Proofs using inductive logic, while considered mathematical in nature, seek to establish propositions with a degree of certainty, which acts in a similar manner to probability, and may be less than full certainty.
-Inductive logic should not be confused with mathematical induction.

-Bayesian analysis uses Bayes' theorem to update a person's assessment of likelihoods of hypotheses when new evidence or information is acquired.

 Proofs as mental objects

-Psychologism views mathematical proofs as psychological or mental objects.
-Mathematician philosophers, such as Leibniz, Frege, and Carnap have variously criticized this view and attempted to develop a semantics for what they considered to be the language of thought, whereby standards of mathematical proof might be applied to empirical science.

-Influence of mathematical proof methods outside mathematics

-Philosopher-mathematicians such as Spinoza have attempted to formulate philosophical arguments in an axiomatic manner, whereby mathematical proof standards could be applied to argumentation in general philosophy.
-Other mathematician-philosophers have tried to use standards of mathematical proof and reason, without empiricism, to arrive at statements outside of mathematics, but having the certainty of propositions deduced in a mathematical proof, such as Descartes' cogito argument.

 Ending a proof

 Sometimes, the abbreviation "Q.E.D." is written to indicate the end of a proof.
 This abbreviation stands for "quod erat demonstrandum", which is Latin for "that which was to be demonstrated".
-A more common alternative is to use a square or a rectangle, such as □ or ∎, known as a "tombstone" or "halmos" after its eponym Paul Halmos.
+A more common alternative is to use a square or a rectangle, such as □ or ∎, known as a "tombstone" or "Halmos" after its eponym Paul Halmos.
 Often, "which was to be shown" is verbally stated when writing "QED", "□", or "∎" during an oral presentation.
 Unicode explicitly provides the "end of proof" character, U+220E (∎) (220E(hex) = 8718(dec)).